 Who wins what

-Long-context efficiency via DeepSeek Sparse Attention (DSA): DeepSeek V3.2 — A core design strength of DeepSeek V3.2.
+Long-context efficiency via DeepSeek Sparse Attention (DSA): DeepSeek V3.2 — Llama 4 Scout is comparatively weak here — ~15% on long-context multi-needle reasoning

-Self-hosted, data-private deployment: Llama 4 Scout — A core design strength of Llama 4 Scout.
+Self-hosted, data-private deployment: Llama 4 Scout — Llama 4 Scout lists self-hosted, data-private deployment among its strengths; DeepSeek V3.2 does not.

 Which should you pick?